 If you aren’t going to get your customer’s credit card information, getting their email address is the next best thing.
 It allows you to build a firm connection with your prospects and customers, update them on new products, fill them with promotions, and so forth.

 Using a solid email marketing plan, your startup can capitalize on every customer it gets.
 Since over half of a company’s profits are usually from repeat customers, your email marketing campaigns will help you grow your revenue in no time.
+The email marketing stastistics you need to know.

 5. Appeal to the Analytics